louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 {: #fig-join-fsm title="Receiver-side finite-state machine to listen to a flexicast flow"}

 Upon reception of the FC_STATE frame with the JOIN action, the source sends an FC_KEY frame, containing the TLS master secret that will be used to derive the set of keys necessary for the receiver to decrypt packets received on the flexicast flow.
-The frame also contains the first packet number that the receiver MAY receive with this key.
+The frame also contains the first packet number that the receiver SHOULD receive with this key.
+The receiver MUST NOT process packets with a lower packet number, and applications SHOULD provide a way to transmit through the unicast path any application data required for the receiver to correctly process subsequent packets received on the flexicast flow ID.
+Starting from the advertised first packet number of interest, the source MUST retransmit (either on the flexicast flow, or unicast path) lost reliable frames.

 Once the receiver received the FC_KEY frame and its underlying multicast network is ready to receive packets on the flexicast flow, it sends an FC_STATE frame to the source with the LISTEN action.

 The Flexicast QUIC source SHOULD NOT consider the receiver as an active member of the flexicast flow before it has received an
 FC_STATE with the LISTEN action from the receiver.
+This process avoids the unhappy case where the receiver wants to join the flexicast flow, but no underlying multicast distribution tree could be constructed toward the receiver (e.g., it lies in a unicast-only network).
+By not considering the receiver an active member of the group, the Flexicast QUIC source avoid considering all sent packets as lost, potentially impacting its congestion state.

 ## Underlying (multicast) network

-In parallel of sending the FC_STATE frame with the JOIN action, the receiver MUST notify the underlying routing network its willingness to receive packets from the flexicast flow.
-If the IP destination address received from the MC_ANNOUNCE is a multicast IP address, the receiver must notify the underlying network its interest to receive multicast packets to this address.
+If the IP destination address received from the MC_ANNOUNCE is a multicast IP address, the receiver MUST notify the underlying network its interest to receive multicast packets to this address.
 In an IP multicast network, this is done by sending an IGMP/MLD join on (S,G) in the case of single-source multicast.
 If the IP destination address received from the MC_ANNOUNCE is the unicast address of the receiver, it means that unicast-duplication mode is used to receive flexicast flow packets.
 The receiver MAY also wait to receive the FC_KEY frame of the corresponding flexicast flow to avoid receiving packets that it will not be able to process before receiving the required TLS keys.